NYSS, Inc. Upcoming Events

 Collecting Inspiration: Edward C. Moore at Tiffany & Co.

 Edward C. Moore (1827-1891)—the creative force who led Tiffany & Co. to unparalleled originality and success during the second half of the nineteenth century—amassed a vast collection of decorative arts from Greek and Roman glass and Japanese baskets to metalwork from the Islamic world.
 The objects were a source of inspiration for Moore and the designers he supervised.
-The exhibition (to rescheduled, possibly in 2021) will feature more than 180 examples from Moore’s personal collection, which he bequeathed to The Met, alongside some 70 silver objects designed at Tiffany & Co. under his direction, drawn from the holdings of The Met and a dozen private and public lenders, including a chocolate pot that incorporates novel techniques from Japanese ceramics, lacquerware, and metalwork.
+The exhibition (to be rescheduled, possibly in 2024) will feature more than 180 examples from Moore’s personal collection, which he bequeathed to The Met, alongside some 70 silver objects designed at Tiffany & Co. under his direction, drawn from the holdings of The Met and a dozen private and public lenders, including a chocolate pot that incorporates novel techniques from Japanese ceramics, lacquer ware, and metalwork.

 Chocolate pot, 1879.
 Tiffany & Co.
 (1837-present).
 Designed by Charles Osborne (1847-1920).
 Silver,